erstrong/BigDataSystemsandIntelligenceAnalytics/AdversarialFaceRecognition/README.md

 * Additional Images (see note)

 # Image Sources
-Citations are in Images.md

-Wherever possible, the images used in this project are from the LFW set or have a creative commons license.
-These include the images of Meryl Streep, Tom Hanks, Morgan Freeman, the cat and the bicycle.

-Due to the similarity of Keira Knightley and Natalie Portman, a larger number of images were necessary to train the model to correctly categorize the test images, exceeding what I was able to find under a creative commons license.
-Some of the images are thus copyrighted and are used in this project under academic fair use.
-They are included in this repository soley for reproducibility of my results.
+Test images are from Wikimedia Commons.

+The training images are from [FaceScrub](http://vintage.winklerbros.net/facescrub.html), supplemented by images of Keira Knightley and Natalie Portman.
+They can be scraped using facescrub.py and facescrub2.py.
+Many of the training images listed in actorsandactresses.xlsx and natalie_keira.csv are copyrighted and thus are not included directly here.
+Since many of the FaceScrub images are no longer available and others will become available with time I am including a zip file of the aligned images solely for the reproduciblity of my results.

 # Authors
 * Emily Strong